Braman2/DDP-Slidify-Project/README.md

 # Coursera - Developing Data Products -Slidify-Project
-ENSURE THAT YOU ALLOW BLOCKED CONTENT
+ENSURE THAT YOU ALLOW BLOCKED CONTENT - When requested.